rongfengliang/fmpp-maven-plugin/README.md

 # fmpp maven plugin

-> fork from dremio build plugin
+> fork from dremio build plugin and as one maven plugin package